Syedaaneesa/flexedge/README.md

 ## 🎨 Design & Development Process

 1. **Planning & Structure**

-   - Researched the FlexEdge brand and its target market
+- Conducted in-depth research on the FlexEdge brand and its target audience
-   - Developed a detailed wireframe and visual design structure
+- Created a comprehensive wireframe and established the visual design framework

 2. **Theme Setup & Customization**
    - Installed WordPress and essential plugins